10/18/2024

 • Pieces that remain in the harvested grain can promote spoilage due to the breakdown of carbohydrates, proteins and fats in the seed that is initiated during the germination process.

-• Soybeans subjected to conditions capable of causing germination in the pods will also likely have pod and seed diseases present as well, which can also contribute to grain quality concerns (Figure 6).
+• Soybeans subjected to conditions capable of causing germination in the pods will also likely have pod and seed diseases present as well, which can also contribute to grain quality concerns (Figure 4).

 • Soybeans should be dried down to 11% moisture to inhibit fungal growth, aerated, and delivered as soon as possible.

-• Soybeans should be dried at temperatures between 100 and 130 ºF.
+• Soybeans should be dried at temperatures between 100 and 130ºF.
 Higher temperatures can cause damage to the seed.

 • Damaged soybeans can be blended with good quality soybeans, if possible.

-• should open a claim with their crop insurance provider if there is a concern over soybean quality and yield.
+• Growers should open a claim with their crop insurance provider if there is a concern over soybean quality and yield.

-Figure 6.
+Figure 4.
 Swollen seeds and ruptured pods with disease visible on both the pods and seeds.
 (Photo: Chris Doud, Pioneer Field Agronomist).

 The foregoing is provided for informational use only.
 Please contact your Pioneer sales professional for information and suggestions specific to your operation.
 Product performance is variable and depends on many factors such as moisture and heat stress, soil type, management practices and environmental stress as well as disease and pest pressures.
 Individual results may vary.
+Pioneer® brand products are provided subject to the terms and conditions of purchase which are part of the labeling and purchase documents.